Notifiarr/notifiarr/examples/MANUAL.md

         Use this flag to pass in a custom HTTP assets folder.
 This folder must contain a files/ folder and a templates/ folder.
 Files are served as static assets from the /files path and templates contains customized HTML templates for the GUI web routes.
-This is an advanced feature.
+This is a developer feature.

     -v, --version
         Display version and exit.